 These allow a plant to absorb water from the soil using osmosis.

-They are specially adapted to be long and thin so they can get through pieces of soil and they have a larger surface area for water absorption.
+They are specially adapted to be long and thin so that they can get between pieces of soil and they have a larger surface area for water absorption.

-And as active transport ALWAYS needs energy, these cells respire a lot to get the energy the cell needs to function.
+And as active transport always needs energy, these cells respire a lot to produce the energy the cell needs to function.